 The parents of a 20-year-old college student who killed himself after seeing a negative cash balance of more than $730,000 in his account on the Robinhood stock-trading app are now suing the company for wrongful death.
-According to a report in The Daily Mail, Alex Kearns died on June 12, 2020 after apparently throwing himself in front of a freight train in his hometown of Naperville, Illinois.
+According to a report in The Daily Mail, Alex Kearns died on June 12, 2020, after throwing himself in front of a freight train in his hometown of Naperville, Illinois.

 Wrongful Death Lawsuit